 how it works

-How does a positive displacement pump work?
+How a positive displacement pump works

-The TARUA self-priming lung technology
+The Tarua ® self-priming membrane pump technology

 The TARUA ® pump operates as a reciprocating positive displacement pump designed to handle liquids, sludge and solids through a full-passage architecture.